 I. Rules For Participation

 Professional membership in ASOR is a prerequisite for participation in the Annual Meeting Program as a paper presenter or session chair (Associate Memberships and Contributing Memberships do not qualify).
 The only exception to this rule is for students enrolled at an Institutional Member school.
-Participants will be required to include their membership number in the New Member-Organized Session Proposal Form, New Workshop Session Proposal Form, and online Abstract/Participation Form; students enrolled at ASOR-Member schools will be required to include their affiliated member institution in their New Member-Organized Session Proposal Form, New Workshop Session Proposal Form, and online Abstract/ Participation Form.
 A List of Member Institutions is available on the ASOR website.
-Membership numbers are printed on the upper left of ASOR mailing labels.
-If you are uncertain about whether your membership is current and cannot locate your membership number, please make a notation to this effect in the online registration form.
+(If you don't know your membership number, log in the online store, and click "My Information" in the sidebar.
+Your membership number will be displayed directly underneath your name.)
+If you are not certain about whether your membership is current, please make a notation to this effect in the online registration form.
 The ASOR office will reject all applications from persons who are not current ASOR members.

 In addition to ASOR membership, registration for the Annual Meeting is also a requirement for all participants in the Annual Meeting Program.
 All program participants must register for the Annual Meeting after submitting their abstracts for review.
 All registrations made in February and March will qualify for the special, "Early Bird" rate.
 For details on how to register, please visit the Annual Meeting Registration Page.
 The ASOR office will reject all applications from persons who are not registered for the Annual Meeting.

 Although the policy for participating in the ASOR Annual Meeting Program requires ASOR membership and the Annual Meeting registration fee, there may be a few, rare situations in which exceptions might be appropriate.
 Waivers are normally limited to scholars at risk and other extraordinary cases (i.e., they are very rare).
 In order to be approved for a waiver, the participant must not have previously participated in the ASOR Annual Meeting.
-Please send requests for waivers via email to Britta Abeln, who will forward these requests to the Executive Director for evaluation.
-Participants may also request a waiver themselves using the Abstract/Participation Form.
+Please send requests for waivers via email to Arlene Press, who will forward these requests to the Executive Director for evaluation.
 Please understand that waivers are rarely granted.

 D. Abstract/Participation Form

-Every participant in the academic program of the annual meeting (paper presenters, workshop participants, and session chairs) must register their interest in participating by logging onto ASOR's online abstract submission/workshop participation system powered by Oxford Abstracts.
-Those seeking to present papers will be able to enter abstracts here, while others (workshop participants and session chairs) need only enter the requested administrative information.
+Every participant in the academic program of the Annual Meeting (paper presenters, workshop participants, and session chairs) must register their interest in participating by logging onto ASOR's online abstract submission/workshop participation system, powered by Oxford Abstracts.
+Those seeking to present papers will be able to enter abstracts here, while others (workshop participants and session chairs) need only enter the requested administrative information here.
 All are asked to pay special attention to the request for information about scheduling conflicts.

 E. Criteria for Evaluating Papers/Presentations Submitted to ASOR Sessions, Member-Organized Sessions, Workshops, and Poster Session